ugurdogrusoz/visuall/doc/UG.md

 # Visu*all* User Guide

 This guide shows how Visu*all* sample application can be used to analyze movie dataset available in this application.
-This sample app assumes a Neo4j databasase installed on a server side with free and openly available movie dataset.
+This sample app assumes a Neo4j database installed on a server side with free and openly available movie dataset.
 The client side on the other hand is a web page with main components of a menubar and a toolbar on top, a drawing canvas to show relations as a graph / map and a collection of panels on the right.

 <p align="center">
   <img src="image/visuall-ss.png" title="Visuall and its various components"/>